-Enroll in MUSC268, "Vienna, 1890 - 1914" this Spring 2015 to learn about a city that was, at that time, a world epicenter of cultural, intellectual, and political change.
+Enroll in MUSC268, "Vienna, 1890 - 1914" Spring 2016 to learn about a city that was, at that time, a world epicenter of cultural, intellectual, and political change.
 The field study component for this course will take place at the end of the semester in Austria, May 24 - June15, 2016.

 This multidisciplinary course takes the crucible that was fin-de-siècle Vienna as its object of study, beginning with the city’s 1890-92 expansion to include the suburbs south of the Danube, to the beginning of World War I, which brought an end to the Hapsburg dynasty and Austria-Hungary.
 Our approach to studying Vienna will be prismatic: each week will consist of one seminar on its music (principally the music of Gustav Mahler and Arnold Schoenberg) and one guest lecture on one of the following aspects of the city at this time: urban planning, economics, political history, architecture, art, dance, psychology, medicine, science, and religion.
 The last three weeks on campus will be devoted to German language instruction and individual research projects.
 The on-campus component of the course will culminate in transforming Bird Studio into a Viennese coffee house, which will welcome the campus community and during which students must impersonate, through knowledgeable conversation, a contemporaneous Viennese figure central to their field of research.